About the SMC

 -

-A strong storyteller who understands how to communicate across multiple media platforms
+A strong storyteller who understands how to communicate with different demographics

-Skilled in writing for different audiences including members, donors, and press
+Skilled in writing for different audiences including members, press, etc

-Detail-oriented and organized, with the ability to manage digital files and systems
+Detail-oriented and organized, with the ability to manage multiple projects

 A collaborative team player who can also work independently and meet deadlines